Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Enforcing Multivariate Consistency through Latent-Space Constraints

 \section{Enforcing Multivariate Consistency through Latent-Space Constraints}

-To preserve physical detail in DFMs, it is, in principle, necessary to incorporate the full error covariance matrix $\textbf{A}_i$ into the loss function.
+To learn and predict more physically realistic dynamics in DFMs, we argue that it is necessary to incorporate the full reanalysis error covariance matrix $\mathbf{A}_i$ into the loss function.
 However, this is extremely challenging for three main reasons.
-First, like the background error covariance matrix $\textbf{B}$ in DA, $\textbf{A}_i$ has a dimension of over $10^{12}$, and must be represented in a reduced form.
-Second, since the true state of the atmosphere is unknown, directly estimating the error statistics of reanalysis fields is difficult, which complicates the derivation of reliable physical constraints.
-Third, like $\textbf{B}$, the structure of $\textbf{A}_i$ is flow-dependent and may evolve with synoptic conditions, further complicating its accurate estimation.
+First, similar to the background error covariance matrix $\textbf{B}$, $\textbf{A}_i$ has a dimension of over $10^{12}$ and therefore must be represented in a reduced form in practice.
+Second, since the true state of the atmosphere is unknown, directly estimating the error statistics of reanalysis fields is difficult.
+Third, like $\textbf{B}$, the structure of $\textbf{A}_i$ is flow-dependent and may evolve with synoptic conditions, which further complicates its accurate estimation.

-Motivated by previous work on latent-space data assimilation (LDA)~\cite{melinc3DVarDataAssimilation2024,zhengGeneratingUnseenNonlinear,fanNovelLatentSpace2025a,fanPhysicallyConsistentGlobal2025,melincUnifiedNeuralBackgrounderror2025}, a viable approach to avoiding explicit covariance modeling is to define the loss function in a latent space learned by an AE.
-These studies have shown that, across spatial scales, variables, and even in oceanic settings, $\textbf{B}$ becomes approximately decorrelated and can be effectively diagonalized in the latent space.
-This is primarily because each latent dimension is expected to capture distinct multivariate dependencies as effectively as possible to enable efficient dimensionality reduction, thereby suggesting that a similar diagonalization may also be applicable to $\textbf{A}$.
-In addition, several studies have reported that the AE decoder behaves approximately linearly along directions that represent atmospheric variability~\cite{melinc3DVarDataAssimilation2024,fanNovelLatentSpace2025a,fanPhysicallyConsistentGlobal2025}, a property that is critical for the success of LDA.